-Autistic Spectrum Disorders (ASD) have three main characteristics which classify someone as having what is more generally referred to as Autism.
+Autistic Spectrum Disorders (ASD) have three main characteristics which classify someone as suffering from what is more generally referred to as Autism.
 The three characteristics are impairments in imagination, social communication and social interaction, plus a strong tendency towards repetitive behaviour, although you may observe unusual behaviour.

 Impairment in social relationships/skills/interaction:

-- May appear aloof, stilted, rude, aggressive, forthright, shy, thoughtless, immature &/or act inappropriately in social interaction situations and consequently fail to form ‘real’ lasting friendships.
+- may appear aloof, stilted, rude, aggressive, forthright, shy, thoughtless, immature &/or act inappropriately in social interaction situations and consequently fail to form ‘real’ lasting friendship

-Impaired Imagination: is an inability to imagine things, which have not already been experienced, for example:
+Impaired Imagination is an inability to imagine things:

-- An person with autism may not appreciate that other people have their own thoughts, perspectives, plans etc.
+- may not appreciate that other people have their own thoughts, perspectives & plans

-- A literal understanding of language.
-Idioms can be nonsensical – “its raining cats and dogs” would cause the person with ASD to think cats and dogs might fall from the sky.
+- literal understanding of language.
+Idioms can be nonsensical – “It’s raining cats and dogs.”
+Would cause the person with ASD to think cats and dogs might fall from the sky

-- “Don’t do that”.
-A person with autism may not know what ‘that’ is referring to.
+- “Don’t do that.”
+The person may not know what ‘that’ is referring to

-- People who have autism may have the same emotions as everybody else – but are not as able to express them in a way that is easily understood, partly because they may fail to realise that language is one way of doing this.
+- People with autism have the same emotions as everybody else – but may not express them in a way that is easily understood, partly because they may fail to realise that language is one way of doing this

-- They may talk to somebody without taking any notice of that person.
+- may talk to somebody without taking any notice of that person